benmcgarvey/benmcgarvey.com/src/content/hackathon-essentials.md

 title: Hackathon Essentials
 date: 2020-02-26T09:00:00-05:00
 draft: false
+metaDescription: Learn which programming tools can help you win your next hackathon or get your next project off the ground.
+A shortlist of essential hackathon tools along with tips and tricks for getting going.
 ---

 This is a short list of some tools I've found useful for getting an MVP of a web application up and running as quickly as possible.
 I've tried to only consider tools which strike a balance between usefulness and usability - use-ful-ability?
 These should all help translate ideas into reality without getting in the way.